mofanx/Expandroid/README.md

 - Free and open source forever.
 - Provides unlimited unrestricted expansions.
 - Supports most of essential espanso features including forms.
-- Uses no internet permissions
+- Uses no internet permissions.
 - Provides a way to keep your config files in sync with desktop espanso program.
-See #55
+See <a href="https://github.com/lochidev/Expandroid/issues/55">#55</a>

 The app will surely recieve updates for all major android releases.
 Thank you for using the app and all the stars :D